Revamping the EV Charging Experience: User App Redesign

 Challenge

-Shown below is the flow in the app when a user adds this particular feature while going through the process of charging his electric vehicle:
+Shown below is the flow in the app when a user adds this particular feature while going through the process of charging his electric vehicle.

 Application of Gesalt principles